PetiAPocok/minetest_extended/README.md

   Furnaces drop the items what are inside of it when broke.
   Removed gold weapon and tools.
   Added craft for green dye from cactus.
   If you punch a butterfly/firefly it dies.
+  You can't hit the cart from inside.
+  Created handcar.
+  Added detector rail from [boost_cart](https://github.com/SmallJoker/boost_cart)
 - Created effects_hud for player effect display.
 Used [hud_timers](https://repo.or.cz/minetest_hudbars.git) as template.
 - Added Mana for magic. ([repo](https://repo.or.cz/minetest_mana.git))
   Renamed to hbmana.